Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Jets, Sanders has averaged 38.3 receiving yards per game in his three career matchups, 1.2 fewer than his over/under for Sunday's game.
+- Sanders is averaging 38.3 receiving yards per game in three career matchups against the Jets, 0.2 fewer than his receiving yards prop bet over/under for Sunday's game (38.5).

 - Note: Sanders' stats vs. Jets date back to 2016.

-- The Jets are giving up 276.8 passing yards per game this season, the NFL's 30th-ranked pass defense.
+- The Jets are conceding 276.8 passing yards per game this season, the NFL's 30th-ranked pass defense.

-- The Jets have allowed 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.
+- The Jets' defense is 19th in the NFL, conceding 1.6 passing touchdowns per game.

 Recent Performances

-- Sanders did not have a catch in last week's game versus the Falcons.
+- Sanders did not record a catch in last week's game against the Falcons.

-- During his last three games, Sanders racked up two catches on four targets and averaged 6.7 receiving yards.
+- Sanders has racked up 20 yards over his last three games (6.7 receiving yards per game), hauling in two balls on four targets.

 Sanders' Buffalo Teammates